Your new design will be uploaded in:

 St Teresa of Calcutta

-She was educated at the nearby convent school and went on a trip to the Church of the Black Madonna in Letnice when she was 12.
+She was educated at the nearby convent school and she went on a trip to the Church of the Black Madonna in Letnice when she was 12.
 Later she became a nun, travelling to Dublin, Ireland, to join the Sisters of Loreto.
 She became known as Sister Mary Teresa.

 She convinced the city to donate an abandoned building, and there she set about creating a home for the city’s destitute.
 She also set up an open-air school under her new congregation, the Missionaries of Charity.
 Her work expanded visibly and she became known for her stellar work.